comatosino/hw-9-readme-generator/README.md

 ## Description

-This application will generate a README file so more time can be spent coding!
+This CLI application will generate a README file so more time can be spent coding!

 ## Table of Contents